TCzerny/ha-modbusproxy/README.md

 ## ✅ STABLE VERSION

-**This is version 2.2.5 with comprehensive USB-to-RTU device support and full serial device access.**
+**This is version 2.2.6 with comprehensive TCP-to-RTU device support and full serial device access.**

 **✅ Key Features:**
 - **Protocol Auto-Detection**: Automatically handles TCP and RTU over TCP from Home Assistant